Thermal emission spectra of the ultra-hot Jupiter WASP-33 b: Summary and conclusion

 \textbf{2.
-High C/O ratio and metallicity under equilibrium chemistry.} The equilibrium-chemistry retrieval yields a high C/O ratio of $0.78^{+0.03}_{-0.04}$ and a metallicity of $\sim 26 \times$ stellar, both more precisely constrained than in previous studies.
+High C/O ratio and metallicity in equilibrium chemistry.} The equilibrium-chemistry retrieval yields a high C/O ratio of $0.78^{+0.03}_{-0.04}$ and a metallicity of $\sim 26 \times$ stellar, both more precisely constrained than in previous studies.
 The emission spectrum is primarily shaped by H$_2$O, CO, and H$^{-}$, while the existence of TiO remains uncertain due to weak Bayesian evidence.
 In the upper atmosphere, most molecules undergo thermal dissociation except CO.

 \textbf{3.
-Formation and migration implications.} The combination of high metallicity and high C/O ratio is consistent with planetary enrichment through the accretion of metal-rich gas, as proposed by the pebble drift theory~\citep{booth2017}.
+Implications for formation and migration.} The combination of high metallicity and high C/O ratio is consistent with planetary enrichment through the accretion of metal-rich gas, as proposed by the pebble drift theory~\citep{booth2017}.
 A possible formation and migration scenario suggests that WASP-33\,b formed and/or accreted material in a carbon- and solid-rich region — possibly near the CO$_2$ snow line — before migrating inward via a mechanism such as the eccentric Lidov–Kozai effect \citep{naoz2011}.
 To test this hypothesis and rule out apparent carbon enrichment caused by weak constraints on oxygen-bearing species, we recommend follow-up JWST observations to obtain tighter constraints on additional elemental abundances.
 WASP-33\,b remains an unusual exoplanet, orbiting a $\delta$\,Scuti variable star.
-Its high metallicity, elevated C/O ratio, and misaligned orbit together indicate a distinct formation and evolutionary history.
+Its high metallicity, elevated C/O ratio, and misaligned orbit all indicate a distinct formation and evolutionary history.
 Although stellar pulsations previously posed major challenges for measuring transit and eclipse depths, improved methodologies now allow for better mitigation of these signals and stronger isolation of the planetary component.
-Future observations—either at higher spectral resolution in targeted bands or with broader wavelength coverage at lower resolution—will enable more detailed characterization of WASP-33\,b’s atmosphere and provide deeper insight into its formation and evolution.
+Future observations—either at higher spectral resolution in targeted bands or with broader wavelength coverage at lower resolution—will enable more detailed characterization of WASP-33\,b’s atmosphere and provide a deeper insight into its formation and evolution.